 Whether from erosion, run off, invasions of destructive plants, or the assault of motorized vehicles or tree cutters, both woods are sensitive areas and vulnerable to degradation.
 Maintaining as much environmental diversity as possible to support flora and fauna should be a major goal of the Town.
 This includes a hospitable environment for those species that appear in Town woods on a seasonal schedule as well as for those that pass through the woods as part of their regular territory.

-Implement plans to revise layout of the woods' paths to remain reasonably accessible throughout the year, and to maintain a variety of habitats for birds and vegetation.
+• Implement plans to revise layout of the woods' paths to remain reasonably accessible throughout the year, and to maintain a variety of habitats for birds and vegetation.
 Leave existing nature trails/walkways wide enough for access by the Town tractor.
+Some trimming along designated trails may encourage additional pedestrian use, and also increase sunlight to maintain a variety of habitats for birds and vegetation.